-6.4 Tolerance of LTM Failures and Network Partitions
+6.4 Tolerance to Failures and Partitions

 We now study the system performance in the presence of LTM server failures and network partitions.
 We perform the evaluation in both DAS-3 and the Amazon Cloud.
 We configure CloudTPS with 5 LTM servers, and each transaction and data item has one backup.
 We generate a workload using 500 EBs in DAS-3 and 50 EBs in the Amazon cloud, such that the system would not overload even after an LTM server failure.
 After the system throughput is stabilized, we first kill one LTM server.
-Several minutes later, we simulate a 5-minutes-long network partition where each partition contains one LTM server.
+Afterwards, we simulate a 5-minutes network partition where each partition contains one LTM server.